Shape Selection Tools

 When a selection is active it will be surrounded by a dashed moving outline to indicate the area (known as the "dancing ants").
 If one of the selection tools is active, a blue highlight will also be applied to the selected area to aid identification.
 This highlighting is removed when another tool is chosen to improve color accuracy.

-Once cast, selections may be moved, resized, and rotated (see Move Tools for more information).
+Once created, selections may be moved, resized, and rotated (see Move Tools for more information).

 To stop using an active selection it needs to be deselected.